UTDallasEPICS/Biodesign-Center-IoT-Network/README.md

 ## Deployment Notes

 The host application is distributed as a standalone Windows executable (`windows-exe/dist/app.exe`) built with PyInstaller.
-No installation is required on the end user's machine beyond copying the `.exe` and a `.env` file.
+No installation is required on the end user's machine beyond copying the `.exe` file.

 ---